spryker/spryker-docs/docs/pbc/all/merchant-management/202407.0/marketplace/install-and-upgrade/tutorials-and-howtos/create-merchant-commission-calculator-type-plugins.md

 ## 4) Implement the calculator plugin

-The plugin should implement the `MerchantCommissionCalculatorPluginInterface` interface and provide the logic to calculate the merchant commission amount and correct persisting and reading the merchant commission amount.
+Implement the plugin that provides the logic to calculate the merchant commission amount and correct persisting and reading the merchant commission amount; the plugin implements the `MerchantCommissionCalculatorPluginInterface` interface and the following methods:

+`getCalculatorType()`
-1. Method `getCalculatorType()` should return the type of the calculator because it will be stored in the `spy_merchant_commission.calculator_plugin_type` database column.
+  Returns the type of the calculator because it will be stored in the `spy_merchant_commission.calculator_plugin_type` database column.

+`transformAmountForPersistence()`
-2. Method `transformAmountForPersistence()` should transform merchant commission amount before persisting.
+  Transforms merchant commission amount before persisting.
 To avoid floating point precision issues, we recommend persisting the amount multiplied by 100.

+`transformAmountFromPersistence()`
-3. Method `transformAmountFromPersistence()` should transform the merchant commission amount after reading from the database.
+  Transforms the merchant commission amount after reading from the database.

+`formatMerchantCommissionAmount()`
-4. Method `formatMerchantCommissionAmount()` should format the merchant commission amount for displaying in the Back Office on the Merchant Commission Detail page.
+  Formats the merchant commission amount for displaying in the Back Office on the Merchant Commission Detail page.

 <details>
   <summary>src/Pyz/Zed/MerchantCommission/Communication/Plugin/MerchantCommission/PriceToPayPercentageMerchantCommissionCalculatorPlugin.php</summary>